rax-incubate/gcp-mc-demo/README.md

 ## Myapp - Anthos and AlloyDB - GCP

 In this section, we will make sure our custom application works.
 This application is already deployed using Anthos ACM but we need some additional DB setup and secrets configuration.
-The application creatively named "myapp" is a simple python APP that talks to AlloyDB table which contains information from the public IMDB database.
+The application creatively named "myapp" is a simple python application that talks to AlloyDB table which contains information from the public IMDB movies database.
 To get to a working application, few steps are required.

-  - Make sure your kubectl context is set the GCP cluster
+  - Make sure your kubectl context is set the GCP cluster.

   - Create the secrets for the application.